Self-Emotion-Mediated Exploration in Artificial Intelligence Mirrors: Findings from Cognitive Psychology: Discussion

-Results from our experiment strongly resonate with reports on emotion mediated human exploratory behavior and learning.
-The substantial minimization of epistemic surprise, in addition to conforming with the free energy principle, was shown to be congruent with the observed increase in correlation strength between this emotion and exploration.
-Contrarily, maximization of achievement pride was somewhat negligible.
-In addition, this second observation was also paralleled by the weak dampening relationship obtained for pride over exploration, as its strength stagnated closer to zero.
-Notwithstanding the latter, both experiments successfully produced artificial agents capable of self-mediating their exploratory behavior, exploiting internal emotional drives towards improved task performance.
+{Results hold a clearly substantial} minimization of surprise. {This} conforms with the free energy principle, as~it led to a strong direct correlation being learned between this emotion {and} exploration.
+Contrarily, maximization of pride was somewhat negligible.
+This was paralleled by the weak dampening relationship obtained for pride over exploration, {with} its strength stagnating closer to zero.
+Notwithstanding the latter, both experiments successfully produced artificial agents capable of self-mediating their exploratory behavior. {They did so by} exploiting internal emotional drives towards improved task~performance.